relimation/dakthi/dakthi.md

 ### Past/Plural
 Layering the /s/ vibrative onto a verb phrase turns it into past tense.

-	xola 	!eju 	s'poxi
+	xoli 	!eju 	s'poxi
 	person	animal	PST-see
 	The person saw the animal

 Layering /s/ onto a noun phrase turns it plural

-	s'xola 		!eju 	poxi
+	s'xoli 		!eju 	poxi
 	PL-person	animal	see
 	The people see the animal

 Adjectives must agree with the noun

-	xola 	s'kapa	s'!eju 		poxi
+	xoli 	s'kapa	s'!eju 		poxi
 	Person	PL-big	PL-animal	see
 	The person sees the big animals

 ### Causative/Deontic Aspect
-Layering the /v/ vibrative onto an additional noun turns into a causitive The causation noun must the start of the sentence
+Layering the /v/ vibrative onto an additional noun turns into a causitive.
+The causation noun must the start of the sentence

-	v'pe 	xola 	!eju 	poxi
+	v'pe 	xoli 	!eju 	poxi
 	CAU-1SG	person	animal	see
 	I make the person see the animal

+The causative is often used for instructions, but other constructions work.

+	v'pe` xiri xalaqe do
+	CAU-1SG cup full be
+	Lit.
+I make the cup be full
+	I fill the cup

+	v'pe v'rali v'qatole pe qela puli
+	CAU-1SG POSS.INAL hunger 1SG it eat
+	Lit.
+My hunger makes me eat it.

 Removing the causer and shifting /v/ onto the verb phrase adds the deontic mood

-	xola 	!eju	v'poxi
+	xoli 	!eju	v'poxi
 	person	animal	DEO-see
 	The person must see the animal

-Moving the /v/ layering off the verb communicates emphasis
+If instead the /v/ layering is on the agent of a sentence, the sentence is both deontic and descriptive.

-	v'xola 	    	!eju 	poxi
+	v'xoli 	    	!eju 	poxi
-	DEO.EMP-person	animal	see
+	DEO-person	animal	see
-	*The person* must see the animal

-	xola 	v'!eju 	    	poxi
-	person	DEO.EMP-animal	see
-	The person must see *the animal*
+	The person must see the animal, and he is.

+The /v/ layering reminds the listener that his action is a fulfilment of a duty.

+This turns /v/ layering on pronouns into a type of honorific, but not one that maps onto traditional human social heirarchies.
+Both leaders and peasants may or may not use the /v/ honorific; the key aspect being that they must be fulfilling their duty.

 Obligations are so important to Dakthi, that even desires are expressed by negating obligative phrases.